baxter100/uk-crypto-tax/README.md

 3. We are unsure whether gifts of coins/coins gained from hard forks are taxable events with costbasis 0 or not.
 At the moment, the tool doesn't calculate this as a taxable event. **WARNING: This can make big differences to overall calculated gain**

+4. Assets acquired during forks are treated as if the asset has been bought with 0 GBP.

 ### Getting Started